enzokro/awaq-agents/project_references/AwaQ_PDF_Agent_Plan_FINAL.md

-Okay, let's synthesize everything we've discussed – the agent report insights, Anthropic's philosophy, the initial plans, and the `awaq-agents` framework structure – into a revised, incremental implementation plan in the style of Jeremy Howard.

----

 Alright, we're building a system to intelligently query PDF documents.
 The goal isn't just keyword search; we want to understand the *meaning* and the *structure* of the document to answer complex questions accurately, telling the user *exactly* where the information came from.